IntelLabs/t2sp/t2s/preprocessor/README.md

 # T2S OneAPI Preprocessor

-The T2S Preprocessor is a clang lib-tool to create OneAPI generated code using
+The T2S Preprocessor is a clang lib-tool to create OneAPI generated code using source-to-source code translation.

 ## Overview